5 Career Sectors That Offer True Opportunity in Newfoundland

 But the province also exports a lot of products from mining and manufacturing.
 It all requires skilled people who understand transportation logistics and supply chain management.
 To give you an idea of the size of these industries, check out the following facts:

-- Almost $22 billion is being spent on new projects in Newfoundland's oil, gas, and mining sectors.*
+- The provincial government says almost $22 billion is being spent on new projects in Newfoundland's oil, gas, and mining sectors.

-- In 2015, manufacturing shipments in the province were worth over $5.8 billion while mineral shipments totaled almost $3 billion.*
+- Provincial government data indicates that in 2015, manufacturing shipments in the province were worth over $5.8 billion while mineral shipments totaled almost $3 billion.

-- About 9,500 Newfoundlanders had jobs in the transportation and warehousing sector in August 2016.***
+- About 9,500 Newfoundlanders had jobs in the transportation and warehousing sector in August 2016, according to Statistics Canada.

 Information systems and other technologies are becoming a big focus of the province's economic development plans.
 For example, one major push involves attracting companies to invest in building their data centres within the province.
 Newfoundland's mild temperatures throughout the summer and winter provide the opportunity for Internet and mobile communications companies to use less energy to power their data systems.
 That enables them to lower their cost of supplying services like cloud computing to worldwide customers.
 And that could mean an increasing demand for knowledgeable pros like computer networking and IT specialists.

-Here's a little-known fact: St. John's is home to a larger percentage of people in art and culture occupations than the Canadian average.** In fact, the city is emerging as a well-known destination for the creative class.
+Here's a little-known fact: According to the City of St. John's website, the area is home to a larger percentage of people in art and culture occupations than the Canadian average.
+In fact, the city is emerging as a well-known destination for the creative class.

 But the whole province is recognized around the world for its great travel opportunities.
-For example, between 1998 and 2013, the amount of people arriving through St. John's International Airport grew by an average of over five percent a year.* But they also come by car or cruise ship for the icebergs, whales, distinctive wildlife, and coastal and urban trails that lead to countless ecological and historical sites.
+For example, between 1998 and 2013, the amount of people arriving through St. John's International Airport grew by an average of over five percent a year, notes the provincial government.
+But they also come by car or cruise ship for the icebergs, whales, distinctive wildlife, and coastal and urban trails that lead to countless ecological and historical sites.